hafidsousa/webcrawler/README.md

   * Once the task is completed save the record to the database.
 If successful set status to COMPLETED, otherwise FAILED.

 ### Limitations
-- Crawling depth must be defined.
-- [TODO] The API Consumer is not notified when the crawling process is completed.
-This will adressed on [Version 2](#diagram-v2-todo).
+- [TODO] The API Consumer is not notified when the crawling process is completed [Version 2](#diagram-v2-todo).
 - [TODO] In-Memory cache to reduce response time.
 [Version 2](#diagram-v2-todo).
 - [TODO] API Security mechanisms: Request logging, throttling and auditing [Version 2](#diagram-v2-todo).
 - [TODO] Automated CI/CD Pipelines [Version 2](#diagram-v2-todo).
 - [TODO] UI [Version 2](#diagram-v2-todo).
+- Crawling depth must be defined.
 - Only nodes prefixed with the Seed URL will be recursed.
 > **Example:**
 >